Tropskee/NeatFlappyBird/README.md

 # NeatFlappyBird
 A flappy bird replica game where AI agents try to go full Buzz Lightyear (to infinity and beyond!).
+Utilizes PyGame to recreate the classic flappy birds mobile game and the NEAT algorithm and library to absolutely demolish any score set by a human being.

 ![Game Images](imgs/Gameplay1.png)![](imgs/Gameplay2.png)